Tomcek144/ReallySimpleBlog/README.md

 You have the RIGHT to use it for your own needs.
 (Except the songs-Folder, it has it's own README)

-config.inc:
+You have to create an MySQL Database + a config.inc File to use this Software! config.inc:
 <?php